HSLdevcom/jore4/wiki/onboarding.md

    - Ask the Product Owner (PO).
    - Needed for discussions across the HSL organization.
 Jore4 relates to many projects.
 1. External ("EXT") HSL Microsoft account.
-   - Ask the PO.
+   - Ask the PO:
+     - for the Microsoft account
+     - to be added to the AD and Azure group `jore4-platform-developers`
+     - to be added to the group `jore` in [gitlab.hsl.fi](https://gitlab.hsl.fi)
-   - Needed for Azure, gitlab.hsl.fi, Sharepoint and possibly other services where `@hsl.fi` email address gets a preference.
+   - Needed for Azure, [gitlab.hsl.fi](https://gitlab.hsl.fi), Sharepoint and possibly other services where `@hsl.fi` email address gets a preference.
-   - Set up Multi-Factor Authentication (MFA) for yourself in Azure.
+   - Set up Multi-Factor Authentication (MFA).
 1. HSL ID account
    - Create it yourself: <https://www.hsl.fi/user/auth/login?language=fi>
    - There are also test versions for HSL ID.